Syslifters/sysreptor/docs/docs/setup/configuration.md

 REMOTE_USER_AUTH_HEADER="Remote-User"
 ```

 By default users can decide whether they want to log in via SSO or username/password.
-It is possible to disable login via username/password.
+It is possible to globally disable login via username/password via this setting.
 Make sure all users have SSO identities configured before enabling this option.
 Else they will not be able to log in anymore.
+It is also possible to disable username/password login for specific users via the user management.

 ``` title="Disable username/password authentication example"
 LOCAL_USER_AUTH_ENABLED=false